 Influence of Road Surface Roughness on Dynamic Amplification

 Previous studies have examined the impact that the road surface has on impact factors.
 Many analytical studies have shown that a rough road surface may result in higher dynamic amplification.
-However, the studies do not agree how much road surface effects dynamic amplification, which is likely due to variety of bridge types and geometry, road profiles, and model types employed.
+However, the studies do not agree the significance of the effect road surface has on dynamic amplification, which is likely due to variety of bridge types and geometry, road profiles, and model types employed.

 Most analytical studies have used a single-line beam model in which the width of the bridge is reduced to a single beam with appropriate mass and stiffness.
 Some of the earliest simulation work was done by Aramraks at Purdue University.
 In his research, single span, 2-span and 3-span bridges were represented as single-line beam models.
 Surface roughness was idealized as a number of half sine waves, resulting in beam accelerations as much as 10 times those obtained with a smooth road surface (Aramraks 1975).